 Fact 5: The sooner you quit, the better - but it is never too late!

 Quitting at any age will greatly reduce your risk of disease and death.
 However, the earlier you stop, the greater the benefit.
 If you quit smoking by 30, your life expectancy will be similar to someone that has never smoked.
 Quitting by 50 decreases your risk of dying by half in the next 15 years.

 Fact 6: Quit-smoking medicines and nicotine replacement products are safe and effective ways to quit.

 People who use nicotine replacement products or quit-smoking medicines are more likely to quit successfully.
 Quitline can help you understand how to get the most out of these products and ensure you use them correctly.
 Contact Quitline on 13 78 48.

-Fact 7: The long-term health effects of e-cigarettes (vaping) are unknown.
+Fact 9: The long-term health effects of vaping (smoking e-cigarettes) are unknown.

 It's also unclear whether they're effective in assisting people in quitting smoking.
 No brand of e-cigarette has been approved under the Australian Register of Therapeutic Goods.

-Having your home as a smoke-free environment reduces the cancer risk for your loved ones (including your pets).
-It also helps decrease the uptake of smoking among youth in your care.
+Having your home as a smoke-and vape-free environment reduces the cancer risk for your loved ones (including your pets).
+It also helps decrease the uptake of smoking and vaping among youth in your care.